SIProjects/SICash.Network/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Qtum Core
+## Build SICash Core

-1. Clone the Qtum Core source code:
+1. Clone the SICash Core source code:
     ```shell
     git clone --recursive https://github.com/sicashproject/sicash.git
     cd sicash
     ```

-2. Build Qtum Core:
+2. Build SICash Core:

-    Configure and build the headless Qtum Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless SICash Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell